Learning the Language of the Culinary Arts

 Fillet: Removing the side of fish intact while removing all bones.

-Flambe: Food flamed by use of alcohol for flavor.
+Flambe: Food flamed by the use of alcohol for flavor.

 Frenching: Trimming racks of rib or poultry so the bone is cleaned and prominent.